seijikun/recochan/README.md

 # Dataproviders
 ReckoChan has a generic interface called `RatingDataProvider`.
 At the moment, Reco comes with two implementations for this trait:
+**Notice:** Only one dataprovider can be used at a time.
+The configuration file is meant to select one of the supported ones before starting Reco-Chan!

 ## SQLDataProvider
 SQLDataProvider is a configurable `RatingDataProvider` implementation that gets the user ratings from a SQL database.